callumhay/three-csg/README.md

 This is based on the excellent [jscad/csg.js](https://github.com/jscad/csg.js) library.

-This is a work in progress, the code is not optimized.
+This is still a work in progress, but the export to buffergeometry works significantly better now and offers normal smoothing and proper vertex indexing.

 ## Installation